galkahana/rust-sudoku-quick-solver/README.md

 ```
 Sudoku Puzzle solver.
-Input is a board formatted in the following manner: Each cell is designated by a digit:
+Input is a board formatted in the following manner:
+Each cell is designated by a digit:
-    - 1-9 for designated value
+    - 1-9 for assigned value
     - 0 for empty value
-separators between digits are not required, though you can separate lines with newlines.
+separators between digits are not required, though
+you can separate lines with newlines.

 Usage: rust-sudoku-quick-solver.exe [OPTIONS]